 My family loves family game night which is pretty much every night for us.
 We buy and test games regularly — for us and for you.
-Here are our picks for the best card games for kids of all ages.
+Here are our picks for the best card games for kids of almost all ages to play together!

-For small hands, try a chip clip to hold all the cards, or just allow your kids to put their cards on the table — even though they will be visible.
+For small hands, try either a chip clip, a Little Hands Card Holder, or allow your kids to put their cards on the table — even though they will be visible.

-Also, the recommended age ranges of the card games aren’t gospel — you know your kids best if they can play games higher or lower than the recommended age level.
+Also, the recommended age ranges of the card games aren’t set in stone.
+You know your kids best and can decide if they can play games higher or lower than the recommended age levels.